 Farmers markets aren’t just a handy narrative device to show the progression of a relationship in a rom-com.
-They’re also an essential part of our local economies, and a tremendous way to support local artisans, farmers, butchers, cheesemongers, and food vendors (while also getting your knives sharpened).
-So we put together this guide to farmers markets across the city, where you can pick up locally produced goods, put your money back into the neighborhood you live in, and OK, yes, also maybe run into Zooey Deschanel filming her latest project.
+They’re also an essential part of our local economy, a tremendous way to support local artisans and vendors, and most of all, a place to get some really delicious produce.
+So we put together this guide to farmers markets across the city, where you can shop local and put your money back into the neighborhood you live in.

-Open since 1934, The Original Farmers Market at 3rd and Fairfax is one of LA’s most recognizable landmarks, but if you write off this historic market as a mere tourist trap, you’re doing yourself a disservice.
-Sure, there will be plenty of out-of-towners wandering around taking photos of The Grove’s trolley, but the fact remains this place is stacked with tremendous vendors.
-From iconic stalls like Bennett’s Ice Cream, Bob’s Doughnuts, and Magee’s to specialty shops like Monsieur Marcel and Marconda’s Meats, The Original Farmers Market is a must-see destination whether it’s your first day here or you’ve lived in LA your entire life.
-Tip: Go right at 10am when it opens for zero crowds and the best produce.
-Open daily, 10am-6pm.
+Open since 1934, The Original Farmers Market in Beverly Grove is one of LA’s most recognizable landmarks, but if you write off this historic market as a tourist trap, you’re doing yourself a disservice.
+Sure, there will be plenty of out-of-towners taking photos of The Grove’s trolley, but the fact remains this place is stacked with tremendous vendors.
+This isn’t a conventional farmers market with locally-grown produce (it’s essentially an outdoor food court), but there are plenty of iconic stalls to try, like Bennett’s Ice Cream, Bob’s Doughnuts, and Magee’s.
+Tip: Head there before 10am for zero crowds.
+Open daily, 9am-9pm.

-One of the best-known markets among Eastsiders, the Atwater Village Market is like walking into a super-sized Whole Foods - and might have more produce, too.
-You’ll find fruits and produce from some of the top farms in the city (with names you’ll recognize from some great restaurant menus) like Tutti Frutti, Munoz Farm, and Spring Hill Cheese.
-There’s even an oyster bar, a knife sharpener, and a stand from Bleadblok, the excellent Westside gluten-free bread and pastry makers.
-Open Sundays, 10am-2pm.
+One of the best-known markets among Eastsiders, the Atwater Village Market is like walking into a super-sized Whole Foods—with even more produce.
+You’ll find fruits and produce from some of the top farms in the city (with names you’ll recognize from some great restaurant menus), like Sunrise Organics and Jimenez Family Farms.
+There’s also an oyster bar and a knife sharpener.
+Open Sunday, 9am-2pm.

 El Segundo Certified Farmers Market